KPV: The Anti-Inflammatory Peptide

 - Administration

-- Oral capsule or topical
+- Oral capsule, subcutaneous injection, or topical

 - Typical Dose